 Do you like to get creative at home?
 Whether that’s making cartoons, furniture, pottery, prints, fabrics, or clothes?
 Then we have the group for you!

-‘The Crafty Corner’ is a space where you will get to explore, experiment, and express your creative side.
-Every workshop we will explore a story from the museum’s collection about a trade or craft and create an artistic response to its themes, craft process or medium.
-There will be opportunities in some sessions to learn from visiting artists and work together as a group to create some amazing crafts – from woodwork to fabrics.
+This is the second session of our exciting new group ‘The Crafty Corner’, a space where you will get to explore, experiment, and express your creative side.
+In each workshop we explore a story from the museum’s collection and create an artistic response to its themes, craft process or medium.

 WHAT YOU NEED TO KNOW

-The workshop is 1 hour and 30 minutes long and there will be refreshments provided.
+The workshop is 2 hours long and there will be refreshments provided.

 Our building includes step free access to the entrance via a ramp, a lift to the first floor, level access throughout the ground floor and accessible gender neutral toilets.
 We have a wheelchair available to hire, free of charge, during your visit.
 Please click here for more access information.
 If you have any additional access needs, let us know by e-mailing firstname.lastname@example.org so we can best support.